dcollien/Chatitat/README.md

 Setting up the Client
 -----------------------

 The browser client is a jQuery plugin.
-It requires jQuery, <a href="http://jquery-json.googlecode.com/">JQuery JSON</a> and Socket.io (the socket.io-client js can be used, or the version served by the service at /socket.io/socket.io.js)
+It requires jQuery and Socket.io (the socket.io-client js can be used, or the version served by the service at /socket.io/socket.io.js)

 The jQuery plugin can be attached to an element as follows: